 Director Bios

-Lillian Skinner - Managing Director, Founder
+Lillian Skinner - Managing Director

-For the last six years she has researched and wrote extensively on humanity's full intelligence.
-Covering everything from embodied cognition to integrated processing to higher-dimensional thinking, she has sought to redefine creative intelligence in more accurate and holistic manner.
+For the last six years she has researched and written extensively on humanity's full intelligence.
+Covering everything from embodied cognition to integrated processing to higher-dimensional thinking, she has sought to redefine creative intelligence in a more accurate and holistic manner.
 She has written hundreds of research papers and developed novel intelligence models that restores how humanity's intelligence operates in its most adaptive and highest functioning state.
-Her work establishes what the existing literature had left largely undefined, how incredible humanity's native creative intelligence is and why it represents the adaptive capacity humanity needs most.
+Her work establishes what the existing literature has left largely undefined, how incredible humanity's native creative intelligence is and why it represents the adaptive capacity humanity needs most.

-Farah Lakoues - Creative Director, Founder
+Farah Lakoues - Creative Director

-Her expertise spans high-fashion styling, bespoke garment design, utilisation of sustainable textiles and up cycling processes, multidisciplinary artistry and beyond traditional methods in movement, scenic, set and props keeping a distinct mixture of digital art, graffiti paints and contrasting backdrops or layering of natural open spaces and surface's - these elements and disciplines are consistent throughout her career.
-She has initiated global campaigns, brand collaborations, and advertising projects with some of the world’s largest brands, and high profile clientele, while also curating and funding her own disruptive startups, lecturing at several music academy’s and colleges, and consulting on R&D projects that champion sustainability and disruptive business models.
+Her expertise spans high-fashion styling, bespoke garment design, utilisation of sustainable textiles and up cycling processes, multidisciplinary artistry and beyond traditional methods in movement, scenic, set and props keeping a distinct mixture of digital art, graffiti paints and contrasting backdrops or layering of natural open spaces and surfaces - these elements and disciplines are consistent throughout her career.
+She has initiated global campaigns, brand collaborations, and advertising projects with some of the world’s largest brands, and high profile clientele, while also curating and funding her own disruptive startups, lecturing at several music academies and colleges, and consulting on R&D projects that champion sustainability and disruptive business models.

 Beth Anne Johnson - Communication and Home School Director